BY JESS SIGNET

 Better yet, plan ahead and consider reservations for between the times your flight lands and the connecting flight leaves.
 If you’re trying to save money, look for hole-in-the-wall cafes or food trucks.
 Services such as Yelp or TripAdvisor can help you find places worth visiting.
 A little research can go a long way to making your layover tastier.

 For short layovers, camping at the various airport eateries may be preferable.
 If you have a weak stomach, consider bringing along some Pepto or activated charcoal to help your poor tummy get through the rough times ahead.

 Catch Some Z’s

 Even though flying is mostly just sitting, it can be mentally and physically taxing.
-Booking yourself a place to sleep for a longer layover can give you a base to operate from and a warm bed to cozy up.
+Booking yourself a place to sleep for a longer Amsterdam Airport Layover can give you a base to operate from and a warm bed to cozy up.
 It does add to your costs, so be sure to account for lodging in your budget.

 If you’re traveling frequently, it may be worth paying for VIP access to lounges where you can access food, entertainment and in some cases a much safer area to catch your nap.

 Some of us travel to get away from the regular grind, but many also travel for business purposes.
 Chances are good you’ve got a mobile phone or tablet; both can be great tools for killing time during a layover.

 A good set of headphones with a Netflix subscription can keep you entertained for hours, batteries willing.
 If you’re traveling abroad, you may run into problems unless you’re running a Virtual Private Network (VPN) app, as Netflix restricts content based on locale.
 You may want to consider a subscription anyway, so you can safely access airport WiFi without worrying about the risks (if anyone can use it, expect hackers to be on the prowl).